 North of Neuquén Province, Ruta 40 enters El Cuyo, Argentina’s western midlands.
 It meanders through La Payunia, in Mendoza Province, a land of rosy lava and ebony gorges, deep karstic caves and flamingo-flecked lagoons, before passing near Laguna Diamante, an all-but-inaccessible lagoon from where you can admire the silhouette of Volcán Maipo.
 Further north, in La Rioja Province, the road skirts sunny valleys and hugs the Cuesta de Miranda, a serpentine corniche winding through polychrome mountains.

-La Cuarenta’s last – and highest – stretch cuts through the historic Northwest.
+La Cuarenta’s last – and highest – stretch cuts through the historic northwest.
 Rippling hills, herds of goats and crumbling adobe houses are typical sights here.
-For a top-notch poncho, stop off at Belén, in Catamarca – local methods of weaving have been maintained in this highland village since pre-Hispanic times.
+For a top-notch poncho, stop off at Belén, in Catamarca – traditional methods of weaving have been maintained in this highland village since pre-Hispanic times.
 You’ll also want to stop in Cachi, for a photo of the surrounding snow-topped sierras and valleys.
 Just before Ruta 40 reaches Bolivia, it is spanned by the mighty La Polvorilla viaduct, a fabulous feat of engineering.